 As in all of our audits, we addressed the risks related to management override of controls.
-For the risk related to management override of controls we have performed procedures among others to evaluate key accounting estimates for management bias that may represent a risk of material misstatement due to fraud, in particular relating to important judgment areas and significant accounting estimates as disclosed in Note 1.B.
+For these risks we have performed procedures among others to evaluate key accounting estimates for management bias that may represent a risk of material misstatement due to fraud, in particular relating to important judgment areas and significant accounting estimates as disclosed in Note 1.B.
 'Significant judgments, estimates and assumptions' to the financial statements.

-These risks did however not require significant auditor's attention during our audit.
+These risks did however not require significant auditor's attention.
 We identified the following fraud risks:

-Risk of management override on the recoverability assessment of the other receivables

-For our performed specific procedures we refer to the key audit matter section of this report.
+• Risk of management override on the recoverability assessment of the other receivables For our performed specific procedures we refer to the key audit matter section of this report.

-We considered available information and made enquiries of relevant executives and directors and the supervisory board.

-The fraud risk we identified, enquires and other available information did not lead to specific indications for fraud or suspected fraud potentially materially impacting the view of the financial statements.
+We considered available information and made enquiries of relevant executives, directors, internal audit, legal, compliance, human resources and regional directors and the supervisory board.
+The fraud risk we identified, enquiries and other available information did not lead to specific indications for fraud or suspected fraud potentially materially impacting the view of the financial statements